muratkeremozcan/cctdd/ch15-api-json-server/json-server.md

 })
 ```

 That is a better readable api, but there is some duplication between the CRUD functions.
 Consider the below function that can do any crud operation, with type safety. `method` and `route` are required. `body` and `allowedToFail` flag are optional, if they are not passed in then `body` is empty but `allowedToFail` still is `false`.
 If the body is passed in and the method is `POST` or `PUT`, the payload will be taken, otherwise undefined for `GET` and `DELETE`.
-This kind of an api for the Cypress command gives us an idea about how we should design our client api.

 ```ts
   const crud = (